desh2608/diarizer/README.md

 > pip install -e .
 ```

+The run scripts additionally use some Kaldi utilities (such as queue.pl or parse_options.sh),
+since we submit multiple jobs (usually 1 job per audio file).
+You may need to modify these
+if you are running in a different environment.

 ### Usage

 End-to-end runnable scripts are provided in the `scripts` directory.
 You can run them as: